Barry-owino/gittest1/README.md

 Happy coding and programming to me.
 I forgot to let you know that i am a BACKEND developer.
 My love for Risper is real and cool together
-This is another edit and changes on the README.md file